Skip to content

 TrustCustomer SuccessInnovationEqualitySustainability

-Enterprise SaaS experience — familiarity with multi-tenant architecture, large-scale platform development, and B2B workflows
+Enterprise SaaS depth — multi-tenant architecture, large-scale platform work, B2B workflows, and integration patterns (REST/OAuth, event-driven)

-Trust and reliability — track record of building secure, compliant, and highly available systems
+Trust and reliability — a track record of secure, compliant, highly available systems (Trust is the #1 value and the product)

-Pro tip: Salesforce evaluates resumes through the lens of their core values.
+Pro tip: Salesforce evaluates resumes through its five values in priority order, Trust first.
 Each accomplishment should ideally connect to Trust (security, reliability, compliance), Customer Success (measurable customer outcomes), Innovation (new approaches to old problems), or Equality (inclusive leadership, diverse team building).
-If you have any Salesforce ecosystem experience — certifications, Trailhead badges, AppExchange development, or implementation consulting — feature it prominently.
-The Trailblazer community is deeply important to Salesforce's identity.
+Because the behavioral/values round carries more weight than candidates expect, seed values-anchored, customer-outcome bullets your interviewer can build STAR questions from.
+If you have any Salesforce-ecosystem experience — certifications, Trailhead badges, AppExchange development, implementation consulting — feature it; the Trailblazer community is core to Salesforce's identity.

 Must Include